What is the Massachusetts Clean Heat Standard?

 What does this mean for you if you use gas or oil to heat?
 Under a well-designed program, fuel companies and gas utilities could transition some customers to cleaner heating options, like a geothermal network using heat pumps to capture the natural heat generated underground by the earth.
 They could also pay another company to help customers weatherize their homes or install heat pumps.

-The reality is that converting to clean heating technology requires financial investments, and we can’t leave anyone behind in our clean energy transition.
+The reality is that converting to clean home heating systems technology requires financial investments, and we can’t leave anyone behind in our clean energy transition.
 Failing to include all families and businesses in our climate action is inequitable.
 It means that some communities and individuals will be exposed to more pollution than others.
 That’s not fair.
 Not only that, but families remaining on gas will face higher bills as utility companies try to compensate for their loss of customers.
+Leaning into market-based programs like Clean Heat Standards that have been proposed in other states, which incentivize energy utilities to find the cheapest way to comply, will reproduce inequality unless they are carefully designed not to.

-These outcomes are unacceptable.
-That’s why we need to ensure that families historically left behind by government energy programs are at the front of the line this time around.
-We also need to seek more funding from other state and federal resources to help all families transition to clean heat and reap its lifelong health and climate benefits.
-For example, Mass Save (Massachusetts’ energy efficiency program) could expand its financial rebate and loan programs.
+Inequitable outcomes are unacceptable.
+That’s why we need to ensure that families historically left behind by government energy programs are at the front of the line for benefits from new programs.
+We also need to seek more funding from other state resources to help all families transition to clean heating systems and reap the lifelong health and climate benefits.
+For example, taxpayer funding could be used to expand financial rebate and loan programs under Mass Save (Massachusetts’ energy efficiency program).
 Those programs can help pay part of the cost of installing heat pumps, making them affordable to more people.
+They also focus on delivering the outcomes we really want – electrified homes – without inviting utilities to play games to avoid responsibility.
 Environmental regulators must carefully design a Clean Heat Standard so that customers who spend the highest proportion of their incomes on their heating homes and businesses get the most benefit.

 Can a Clean Heat Standard Slash Climate-Damaging Pollution?

-Potentially – especially given the fact that most Massachusetts residents depend on fossil fuels for heat.
-Transitioning to cleaner heating systems will have an immense impact in slowing climate change and protecting our health.
+Potentially, especially given the fact that most Massachusetts residents depend on fossil fuels for heat.
+Transitioning to cleaner electric heating systems will have an immense impact in slowing climate change and protecting our health.
 But a program like the Clean Heat Standard will only be useful for reducing climate pollution if it has a laser focus on helping people electrify their homes.
-Some versions of a Clean Heat Standard would allow fuel companies to blend in other fuels to their existing product — which is a mistake.
+Some versions of a Clean Heat Standard would make the big mistake of allowing fuel companies to blend in other fuels to their existing product rather than directing money to electrification.
 Such alternative fuels, like so-called “renewable” natural gas or other biofuels, are false solutions that Big Gas and Oil use to maintain business as usual.
 These fuels still damage our climate and our health.

 What Comes Next for the Massachusetts Clean Heat Standard?